-Conrad Marais is a Corporate and Project Finance principal with a focus on corporate/commercial transactions in emerging markets, notably Africa (including M&A, joint ventures, development agreements and strategic alliances) and project finance.
+Conrad Marais is a partner in Trinity.
+His practice area is Corporate and Project Finance with a focus on corporate/commercial transactions in emerging markets, notably Africa (including M&A, joint ventures, development agreements and strategic alliances) and project finance.
 His experience ranges across a number of sectors including infrastructure (particularly power and transport), resources (mining and oil & gas) and agriculture.

 Conrad is recognised in various legal publications including Chambers Global (described as a “standout individual” for his projects work in Africa) and the 2017 Australian Financial Review’s Best Lawyers listing of Australia’s top project finance lawyers.

-Conrad has led transaction on the corporate and development aspects of projects such as:
+Conrad has led transactions on the corporate and development aspects of projects such as:

 – the $500M Amandi gas IPP in Ghana

-– $100M fundraising for a pan-African infrastructure developer
+– $100M fundraising for an African infrastructure developer

-– advising Macquarie in relation to the sale of an interest in Tanzania
+– advising Macquarie on the sale of an interest in an airport in Tanzania

 – the 300MW Lake Turkana wind project in Kenya